FDCPA: The Federal Law That Protects Debt Collection Defendants

 You file an FDCPA counterclaim in your Answer or in a separate motion.
 If you are filing it in your Answer, include a section titled "Counterclaim" after your affirmative defenses.
 Example language:

-"Defendant hereby asserts a counterclaim against Plaintiff for violations of the Fair Debt Collection Practices Act, 15 U.S.C.
-Section 1692 et seq.
-Plaintiff violated Section 1692d [or 1692e, or 1692f] by [describe the specific violation].
-These violations caused Defendant [describe damages].
+"Defendant hereby asserts a counterclaim against Plaintiff for violations of the Fair Debt Collection Practices Act, 15 U.S.C. § 1692 et seq.
+Plaintiff violated § 1692d [or 1692e, or 1692f] by [describe the specific violation].
+These violations caused Defendant [describe damages]."

-Damages: Statutory damages under 15 U.S.C.
-Section 1692k: up to $1,000 Actual damages: [describe - emotional distress, financial loss, etc.] Attorney's fees and costs [if applicable under FDCPA]
+Damages may include: Statutory damages under 15 U.S.C. § 1692k(a)(2)(A): up to $1,000 for an individual action Actual damages: [describe - emotional distress, financial loss, etc.] Attorney's fees and costs when recoverable under the FDCPA

 Statutory Damages